Palmyra-Macedon High School: Athletics

-The Pal-Mac mascot is the Red Raiders is a red tailed hawk.
-The Pal-Mac district changed the mascot to the Red Raiders red tailed hawk because the previous mascot (A Native American) was deemed offensive by the Mascot Committee.
+The Pal-Mac mascot is the Red Raiders, a red-tailed hawk.
+The school district changed their mascot to a hawk because the previous mascot, a Native American, was deemed offensive by the mascot committee.
 The former mascot was the Red Devils until 1961.

-Pal-Mac has a strong tradition of success in many of its Varsity sports, most notably Basketball and Wrestling, winning multiple New York State Championships.
-Other Varsity sports offered include: Football, Cheerleading, Cross-Country, Golf, Soccer, Swimming, Volleyball, Baseball, Softball, Lacrosse, Tennis, and Track & Field.
-Pal-Mac offers 22 Varsity sports in all, as well as many Junior Varsity and Modified teams.
+Pal-Mac has a strong tradition of success in many of its varsity sports, especially basketball and wrestling, winning multiple New York State Championships.
+Other varsity sports offered include football, cheerleading, cross country, golf, soccer, swimming, volleyball, baseball, softball, lacrosse, tennis, and track and field.
+Pal-Mac offers 22 varsity sports in all, as well as many junior varsity and modified teams.
 All Pal-Mac teams participate in Section V of the New York State Public High School Athletic Association.

 In 2005, the Pal-Mac boys basketball team won the Class B New York State Championship.
 It was the first state championship by a Pal-Mac sports team.
 Representative James T. Walsh honored the team, the leading scorer Anthony Hall, and the team coach Chip Tatro, in Congress.